Ising Disks: Topology Preserving Glauber Dynamics

 \begin{theorem} Define the counting process

 If $\beta<\frac{1}{\kappa}$ then

 where with $N^*$, we denote the homogeneous Poisson point process on the nonnegative real line with unit intensity. \end{theorem}

-Note that $N'_T$, defined above, counts the number of times $\bs X(t)$ is of size $T$ after collapsing to a single square.
+Note that $N'_T$, defined above, counts the number of occurrences that $\bs X(t)$ is of size $T$ after indenting to a single square.
 We will prove Theorem~\ref{convpoissonthm} by showing the Poisson convergence of a ``related'' discrete-time process of exceedances.
 We start with some auxiliary lemmas below.
 The first lemma formalizes what we mean by a ``related'' process and how this notion connects to the convergence in distribution.
 The second one will introduce and prove the convergence of the discrete-time process that is of interest to us.

 \begin{lemma} Given two sequences of point processes $N_k$ and $\hat{N}_k$, $k\in\{1,2,\ldots\}$ on $\rpl$, satisfying

 for any semi-closed interval $I=[t_1,t_2)\subset\rpl$.
 Then, for any point process $N$ on $\rpl$